Recession. Layoffs. Hiring freeze.

 Let's look at the per-unit price of bare metal vs. IaaS, for example.

 Initially, pay per unit of resource consumption with IaaS will seem advantageous, especially if your application still needs to scale.
 Once more users flock towards your application, the IaaS model of “pay for what you use” will start bleeding your wallet.
-Bare metal, on the other hand, provides a flat rate to rent a bare metal machine, with the need to pay anymore being contingent on whether you want to add more machines or not.
+Bare metal, on the other hand, provides a flat rate to rent a bare metal machine, with the need to pay more being contingent on things like hardware costs.

 Running your application on bare metal hardware and hosting on a bare metal server can also reduce your IT costs by omitting pieces within a traditional IaaS tech stack that aren’t necessary in bare metal operations.